Combinatorial Cycle Classes in the Intersection Cohomology of Projective Toric Varieties: Proofs for Low Dimensions and Simplicial Fans

+To formalize the compatibility between intersection cohomology and operational Chow cohomology, we first record a lemma.

+\begin{lemma} Under the BBFK--BL functoriality assumptions of Assumption~\ref{prop:compatibility}, the Lefschetz operator $L$ of intersecting with an ample divisor class corresponds to the cup product with the first Chern class of the associated ample line bundle. \end{lemma} \begin{proof} This follows from the compatibility of the minimal extension sheaf functor with the first Chern class of line bundles, as established in \cite[Theorem 5.2]{BL}.
+In the rational projective toric case, the strictly convex support function defining $L$ corresponds to the ample line bundle $L$ on $X_\Sigma$, and the action of the support function on the minimal extension sheaf matches the cup product by $c_1(L)$ under the BBFK comparison. \end{proof}

+Before proceeding, we clarify the notation used for the algebraic cycle groups: $\Chowh{i}(X)$ denotes the Chow homology group of $i$-dimensional cycles, whereas $\Chowop{i}(X)$ denotes the operational Chow cohomology group of codimension-$i$ classes.

-\begin{proof}[Proof (Sketch)] We examine the graded pieces of $IH^*(X)$.
-Recall that odd degree intersection cohomology vanishes for any rational projective toric variety \cite[Corollary 1.3]{Fieseler91}. \begin{itemize} \item \emph{Degree 0 and 6:} Spanned by the fundamental class $[X]$ and the point class $[pt]$ (via smooth points), respectively. \item \emph{Degree 2:} Since the singularities of a 3-fold have codimension $\ge 2$, we again have $IH^2(X, \IQ) \cong H^2(X, \IQ)$ (see \cite[p.
-153]{GM80}).
-This group is generated by the classes of $T$-invariant divisors $D_\rho$ \cite{Fulton}, which correspond to our combinatorial classes $[V(\rho)]_{comb}$. \item \emph{Degree 4:} We utilize the Hard Lefschetz Theorem for intersection cohomology, proved combinatorially by Karu \cite{Karu}.
-Let $L$ be the operator of intersecting with an ample divisor class $\omega$.
-The map $L: IH^2(X) \to IH^4(X)$ is an isomorphism.
-We know $IH^2(X)$ is spanned by algebraic cycle classes (divisors).
-Under the canonical isomorphism $\phi$, the combinatorial Lefschetz operator corresponds to the cup product with the Chern class of the ample line bundle (see \cite[Section 5]{Karu}).
-Since the intersection of algebraic cycles (divisors) with an ample divisor yields algebraic cycles (invariant curves), the image $L(IH^2(X))$ consists of classes generated by algebraic cycles.
-Thus, $IH^4(X)$ is spanned by combinatorial cycle classes. \end{itemize} \end{proof}
+\begin{theorem} The generation statement holds in dimension $n=3$, provided the BBFK comparison isomorphism is compatible with the torus-equivariant cycle classes and Lefschetz operator as in Assumption~\ref{prop:compatibility} and Lemma~\ref{lem:chern_class_compatibility}. \end{theorem} \begin{proof} Odd degree intersection cohomology vanishes for rational projective toric varieties \cite[Corollary 1.3]{Fieseler91}.
+We examine degrees 0, 2, 4, and 6. \begin{itemize} \item \emph{Degrees 0 and 6:} Spanned by $[X]_{\mathrm{comb}}$ and the class of a smooth point, respectively. \item \emph{Degree 2:} Fieseler \cite[Theorem 1.1]{Fieseler91} proves that for a projective toric variety $X$, the natural cycle class map $\Chowh{n-1}(X)_\IQ \to IH^2(X, \IQ)$ from the Chow homology group of divisor cycles (codimension-$1$ cycles) is surjective.
+Since $\Chowh{n-1}(X)_\IQ = \Chowh{2}(X)_\IQ$ is generated by invariant Weil divisors $D_\rho$ \cite{Fulton}, $\IHcomb^2(\Sigma)$ is spanned by $[V(\rho)]_{\mathrm{comb}}$. \item \emph{Degree 4:} We use Karu's Hard Lefschetz Theorem \cite{Karu}.
+Let $L$ be the operator of intersecting with an ample divisor class.
+Karu proves that $L: \IHcomb^2(\Sigma) \to \IHcomb^4(\Sigma)$ is an isomorphism.
+By Lemma~\ref{lem:chern_class_compatibility}, this corresponds to the cup product with the first Chern class of the ample line bundle.
+The ample Cartier class $c_1(L) \in \Chowop{1}(X)$ acts operationally on the Chow homology divisor cycles in $\Chowh{2}(X)$, sending invariant divisor cycles to linear combinations of invariant curve cycles in $\Chowh{1}(X)$ \cite[Section 2]{FS97}.
+Since $L$ is an isomorphism, $IH^4(X)$ is spanned by the images of these intersections, which are precisely linear combinations of the combinatorial curve classes $[V(\tau)]_{\mathrm{comb}}$ where $\dim(\tau)=2$. \end{itemize} \end{proof}